 The HP OfficeJet Pro 8025e is an all-in-one inkjet printer.
 It's identical to the HP OfficeJet Pro 8025 but comes with six months of free ink through HP+, HP's ink subscription service.
 It uses a four-cartridge ink system and is compatible with the HP 910 and 910XL ink cartridges.
-You can connect to this printer via USB, Wi-Fi, or Ethernet, and you also get support for Apple AirPrint and Mopria Print Service.
+Connectivity options include USB, Wi-Fi, and Ethernet.
 Its 8.5" x 11" flatbed scanner has an automatic feeder to scan multi-page documents but doesn't support duplex scanning.
 It's available in three color schemes: Basalt (gray), Oasis, and Coral.

 The HP OfficeJet Pro 8025e is good for students.
 It produces sharp-looking documents, and its low cost-per-print for black and color documents means it's easy on the wallet.
 It has a flatbed scanner and an automatic document feeder to make it easy to scan textbook pages and handwritten notes.
 Additionally, it offers a variety of wireless connection options, including Wi-Fi, USB, and Ethernet.
 Unfortunately, it's slow at printing documents, so it isn't the best option for printing last-minute assignments.